Hayward-Wong/Arran_EcIA_Data/figures/README.md

 # Figures
 > ### by Hayward Wong
 ## Summary
-Here are all the Figures used the Lochranza Ecological Impact Assessment sorted by their categories
+Here are folders of all the Figures used the Lochranza Ecological Impact Assessment sorted by their categories
 ### Important Files

 | File name | Description |